ConGustoAI/chat/README.md

 ## Hosted Version

 - Go to [Congusto Chat](https://chat.congusto.ai) and create an account.
-- Go to Settings/Providers, add your API Key to an existing provider, or configure a new provider and models.
+- Go to Settings/Providers, add your API Key to a default provider, or configure a new provider and models.
 - Go to Settings/Assistants, create a new assistant that combines the model, API Key, and your system prompt.
 - Start chatting.